zhoujd/zzstumpwm/wiki/asdf.md

     > (pushnew #p"/myapp/src/" asdf:*central-registry* :test 'equal)
     > Catch: ASDF 1 was unforgiving if you forgot the trailing /
-    > Magic: argument actually evaluated.
+    > Magic: argument actually evaluated
     > ASDF 2 has asdf::getenv, now uiop:getenv
-    > No portable place to do it with ASDF 1.
+    > No portable place to do it with ASDF 1
-        > e.g. ~/.sbclrc on SBCL.
+        > e.g. ~/.sbclrc on SBCL
     > source-registry can be configured in a decentralized way
         > Each can specify what he knows,
         > none need specify what he doesn't